 - A backup connection over cellular data

-If Wi-Fi becomes unavailable or unresponsive, iOS 7 will use the cellular data connection.
+If Wi-Fi becomes unavailable or unresponsive, iOS uses the cellular data connection.

-MPTCP is backwards compatible with existing networks.
+MPTCP is works with with existing networks.
 If a network doesn’t support MPTCP, the client uses standard TCP connections.
-However, network administrators must check their firewall policies to make sure that all intervening devices allow TCP Option 30 to pass through unmodified.
-Many commercial routers replace unknown TCP Options with NOOP data by default.
-Please check with your vendor’s documentation to learn how to enable this.
-Most consumers with a typical home network do not need to or their routers do not allow them to enable MPTCP support.
+However, network administrators must check their firewall policies to make sure that all intervening devices allow TCP Option 30 to pass through without changes.

 Many commercial routers replace unknown TCP options with NOOP data.
 Ask your vendor how to turn on TCP options.